 However the packages are rather basic, and if you’re a gamer or someone who works from home, then you should check out our Virgin or EE Home Broadband review as they offer faster speeds.

 The TV packages aren’t going to win any gold medals either, but Plusnet are new to this and continually working on it, we if TV is your thing then you will want to check out our Sky Home Broadband review.

-As mentioned we always recommend running your postcode through the plusnet broadband checker before you get your hopes up, as if your in a rural area you may not be eligible for some of their plans.
+As mentioned we always recommend running your postcode through the Plusnet broadband checker before you get your hopes up, as if you’re in a rural area you may not be eligible for some of their plans.

 (If you consider signing up for Plusnet Home Broadband and could do so by following through on one of the links we provided.
 This may earn us a small commission to help Tech Blogs like us bring you more reviews weekly.)